Skip to main content

 Diversifying your supply chain: offshoring and nearshoring

 Supplier diversification is a business strategy and describes the abundance and flexibility of the suppliers for a certain product.
-Supply chain resilience is increasingly important as businesses look to mitigate the impact of COVID-19.
+Supply chain resilience is increasingly important as businesses look to mitigate the impact of geopolitical instability, economic volatility, climate events, and ongoing disruption to global trade.

 The success of diversifying your supply chain, more specifically looking into offshoring and nearshoring, depends on how prepared you are to thoroughly and realistically identify the potential risks in your supply chain.
-Companies must focus attention on understanding vulnerabilities and sources of potential risk, and how to react swiftly and effectively.
+Companies must focus attention on understanding vulnerabilities and sources of potential risk, and how to react swiftly and effectively as conditions change.

-According to a recent McKinsey report, 16% to 26% of exports, worth between $2.9 trillion and $4.6 trillion in 2018, could be in play—whether that involves reverting to domestic production, nearshoring, or new rounds of offshoring to new locations.
+According to a McKinsey report, 16% to 26% of exports, worth between $2.9 trillion and $4.6 trillion, could be in play, whether that involves reverting to domestic production, nearshoring, or new rounds of offshoring to alternative locations.

 Diversifying suppliers can unlock innovation and it can also help create more agile and ethical supply chains.
-Nick Wildgoose BA (Hons) FCA FCIPS, guest speaker in our recent webinar on Supplier Diversification, exposed the huge impact that nearshoring has had, particularly in Europe when it comes to driving standards around both carbon footprint and a CSR perspective.
+Nearshoring can also have significant impact, particularly in Europe, when it comes to driving standards around both carbon footprint and a CSR perspective.

 Stay ahead of the game